 I think that I would like everyone who reads this blog to think that my life is a non-stop roller-coaster of eating delicious food and trekking through forests to see cool animals.
 Most of the time, yeah, things are pretty great.
-Overall, I’m very lucky.
+Culture shock is a real thing and isn’t easy to deal with.
+But, overall, I’m very lucky.

 Sometimes, though.
 Sometimes life is still a black pit of despair and loneliness.
 A black pit that’s made worse during the holidays.

 The holiday season accentuates the loneliness.
 As much as I hate the commercialization of Christmas (and as much as I’m not Christian) I really do genuinely love Christmas.
 Thanksgiving is pretty great too (once you end your shift at the grocery store.)
 There’s something special about spending the darkest, coldest, days of the year with people you love.

 Of course, China has its own ideas about holidays.
 Thanksgiving isn’t a thing here at all.
 Christmas is quite popular, but it isn’t really a holiday, more of a fashion statement.
 Stores and businesses leave Christmas decorations up all year round.
 Once, I saw a college-aged girl with earphones strolling down the sidewalk belting out “Jingle Bells” at the top of her lungs.
 This was in July.